Victorian Amateur Football Association: VAFA and growth

 In 1933, the MAFA changed its name to the Victorian Amateur Football Association (VAFA).

 Competition was ceased for the Second World War (as it had after the Great War).
 Restarting in 1946 with 27 clubs in three sections, by 1947 34 clubs were competing over three sections.
 1948 saw 35 clubs spread over four sections.
 In 1954 the MAFA established a fifth section for its 48 senior clubs.

 1960 saw 74 clubs over 7 sections, but the association then dwindled and lost two sections.
 Section F was reintroduced in 1971.
 Section G was introduced in 1986.
 By 1987, there were 68 clubs over 8 sections.

 Between 1995 until the end of the 1999 season, there was a geographic split in some VAFA divisions with "E South" (later "E White"), "E Central" (later "E Blue") and "E East" (later "F Section").
 As well as an end to the geographic split, the 2000 season also saw the renaming of D Section, E Section, F Section and G Section to Division 1, Division 2, Division 3 and Division 4 respectively.

 In 2010, A Section was renamed to Premier Division, B Section was renamed to Premier B and C Section was renamed to Premier C.

 Starting in 2017, the VAFA has operated a women's competition in addition to the men's.

-At the end of the 2023 season, Division 4 was abolished after Ivanhoe and Old Paradians were accepted into the Northern Football Netball League.
-Starting in 2024, each section has 10 teams with the exception of Division 3, which has 11.
+At the end of the 2023 season, Division 4 was abolished after Ivanhoe and Old Paradians were accepted into the Northern Football Netball League (NFNL).